First Solar: Market history

 Historically, First Solar sold its products to solar project developers, system integrators, and independent power producers.
 Early sales were primarily in Germany because of strong incentives for solar enacted in the German Renewable Energy Sources Act (EEG) of 2000 (cp.
 Solar power in Germany).
 Declines and uncertainty in feed-in-tariff subsidies for solar power in European markets, including Germany, France, Italy and Spain, prompted major PV manufacturers, such as First Solar, to accelerate their expansion into other markets, including the U.S., India and China.

 Beginning in December 2011, First Solar shifted away from existing markets that are heavily dependent on government subsidies and toward providing utility-scale PV systems in sustainable markets with immediate need.
-As a result, it began competing against conventional power generators, and has reduced its focus on the rooftop market.
+As a result, it began competing against conventional power generators, and reduced its focus on the rooftop market.

 On February 24, 2009, First Solar's cost per watt broke $1 reaching $0.98.
 In 2023, the company sold 11.4 GW of solar modules.
 Production costs of 18.8 cents/watt were forecast in February 2024, with average sales prices of 18.2 cent/kWh for sales of around 16 GW in 2024.
 In 2024, the company sold a record 14.1 GW of solar modules.

 First Solar sold $857 million in Inflation Reduction Act transferable tax credits generated from its U.S.-based manufacturing facilities in February 2025.
-The tax credits are from the sale of solar modules produced in 2024 at First Solar’s U.S. manufacturing facilities, including three factories in Ohio and a new Alabama facility.
+The tax credits were from the sale of solar modules produced in 2024 at First Solar's U.S. manufacturing facilities, including three factories in Ohio and a new Alabama facility.

 Production history

 Commercial production started in Perrysburg, Ohio, in 2002.
-Between 2007 and 2012, production grew with additional plants in Frankfurt (Oder) in Germany; Kulim Hi-Tech Park in Malaysia; and France.
-The German and French factories are no longer in operation.
+Between 2007 and 2012, production grew with additional plants in Frankfurt (Oder) in Germany; and Kulim Hi-Tech Park in Malaysia.
+The German factories are no longer in operation.
 Other locations considered for expansions before 2012 included Mesa, Arizona.
 International expansion has also included new factories in Ho Chim Minh City, Vietnam (commissioned in 2018) and Tamil Nadu, India (2024).
 Two new manufacturing facilities were commissioned in Ohio (in 2019 and 2023).
 A new manufacturing facility was commission in Trinity, Alabama, in 2024, followed by a new facility in New Iberia, Louisiana, in 2025.

-First Solar's 2024 Sustainability Report highlights findings related to Environmental, Social, and Governance (ESG) metrics, including modern slavery and forced labor findings.
-Report findings shared with media support the company's proactive efforts and due diligence to address human right violations within the solar power supply chain as they are discovered.
-First Solar's products have been released by U.S. Customs and Border Protection and comply with the Uyghur Forced Labor Prevention Act.
+A new finishing facility is expected to open in Gaffney, South Carolina, in the second half of 2026.